• Art magazine

 Challenges from a technical point of view

-The creation of anamorphoses requires a deep understanding of perspective and geometry, since the works of art can only be perceived correctly from a certain perspective.
-Artists have to make precise calculations in order to make proportions and distortions precisely.
+The creation of anamorphoses requires a deep understanding of perspective and geometry, as the artworks can only be correctly perceived from a specific viewpoint.
+Artists must make precise calculations to accurately design proportions and distortions.

 Nowadays, many creative minds use digital aids such as 3D software to plan complex designs in advance.
 In addition, choosing the surface plays a crucial role; Anamorphoses come into their own on levels or slightly curved surfaces.